 Director: Miss Dickson

 Mathematics at Coppice Performing Arts School is taught to all students in years 7 – 11.
-Upon joining the school in Year 7, students are placed into 7 classes within 2 bands.
-They are then grouped for mathematics lessons into 4 ability sets based primarily on Key Stage 2 mathematics 100 scores.
+Upon joining the school in Year 7, students are placed into 8 classes.
+They are then grouped for mathematics lessons into 8 ability sets based primarily on Key Stage 2 mathematics 100 scores.
 There are opportunities for students to move sets following formal (and informal) assessments each year.

 Students with Special Educational Needs (SEN) are taught within the department, but have extra support within the class to support their needs.
 In general, no classes are larger than 32 in size and the lower ability groups tend to be much smaller.